-When a certified attorney fails to submit evidence that he or she has completed at least the minimum required training and education to the Court by the due date, the court shall notify the attorney that he or she will be decertified.
-That attorney shall have twenty (20) days from the date of the mailing of the notice to submit evidence of his or her completion of the required training or education.
-If the attorney fails to submit the required evidence or fails to complete the required minimum hours of continuing training or education, the Court shall order that certified coursel be substituted for the attorney who fails to complete the required training.
-(7/1/17, 1/1/22)
+When a certified attorney fails to submit evidence that they have completed at least the minimum required training and education to the Court by the due date, the court shall notify the attorney that they will be decertified.
+That attorney shall have twenty (20) days from the date of the mailing of the notice to submit evidence of their completion of the required training or education.
+If the attorney fails to submit the required evidence or fails to complete the required minimum hours of continuing training or education, the Court shall order that certified counsel be substituted for the attorney who fails to complete the required training.
+(7/1/17, 1/1/22, 7/1/24)